bethaitman/Redgate-writing-style-guide/_includes/style.md

 * Link to any relevant resources.

-An example of some release notes using this format:
+#####Example release notes

-Version 3.3.1.30 - April 18th, 2013
-Features
+######Features

-Upload backup copies to a SQL Backup Pro Hosted Storage account Manage offsite backups from the SQL Backup Pro Hosted Storage website View results of copying backups to hosted storage or a network location from the Activity History and Backup Properties Fixes
+* Upload backup copies to a SQL Backup Pro Hosted Storage account
+* Manage offsite backups from the SQL Backup Pro Hosted Storage website
+* View results of copying backups to hosted storage or a network location from the Activity History and Backup Properties

+######Fixes

-SB-5415: When installing the server components with the /Log switch, account passwords are no longer recorded in plain text in the log
+* SB-5415: When installing the server components with the /Log switch, account passwords are no longer recorded in plain text in the log
-SB-5446: The SQL Backup server components installer now checks that the user is a member of the SQL Server sysadmin role before attempting the installation
+* SB-5446: The SQL Backup server components installer now checks that the user is a member of the SQL Server sysadmin role before attempting the installation

-Known issues
+######Known issues

-SQL Backup Pro doesn't support installation on Windows Server 2012 with Failover Clustering.
+* SQL Backup Pro doesn't support installation on Windows Server 2012 with Failover Clustering.
 For more information, see Installing

-Usage reports
+###Usage reports
-[] Send anonymous usage statistics and error reports to Redgate We use these statistics to improve our tools.
+[ ] Send anonymous usage statistics and error reports to Redgate

+We use these statistics to improve our tools.